md-irohas/rcap-go/README.md

 But existing utilities such as tcpdump and tshark do not satisfy my needs, so I wrote `rcap-go`.

-`rcap-go` is a traffic-capturing utility with the following functions.
+`rcap-go` has the following functions.

-* rotation of pcap files every specified interval (even if no packets are captured).
+* Rotation of pcap files every specified interval (even if no packets are captured).
-* flexible filename format (timezone-aware)
+* Flexible filename format (timezone-aware)
-* random sampling of packets.
+* Random sampling of packets.
-* configuration file.
+* Configuration file support.
-* logging.
+* Logging.

 ## Installation